bentwheel/lgbtq-retirement-meps-analysis/README.md

 concerning minimum sample sizes of cohorts used in statistical methods, as well as standards establishing acceptable standard error thresholds of estimates calculated using statistical methods.
-I discuss this guidance further in a subsequent section of this essay.
+I discuss this guidance further in a subsequent section of this paper.

 ## About the MEPS Public Use Files

-MEPS is administered in two distinct components - the [Household Component](https://meps.ahrq.gov/mepsweb/survey_comp/household.jsp), which was used to generate the preliminary findings in this essay, and the [Insurance Component](https://meps.ahrq.gov/mepsweb/survey_comp/Insurance.jsp), which is not publicly available for download and must be accessed in a [Federal Statistical Research Data Center](https://www.census.gov/content/census/en/about/adrm/fsrdc/locations.html).
+MEPS is administered in two distinct components - the [Household Component](https://meps.ahrq.gov/mepsweb/survey_comp/household.jsp), which was used to generate the preliminary findings in this paper, and the [Insurance Component](https://meps.ahrq.gov/mepsweb/survey_comp/Insurance.jsp), which is not publicly available for download and must be accessed in a [Federal Statistical Research Data Center](https://www.census.gov/content/census/en/about/adrm/fsrdc/locations.html).
-Data from this component was not used for this essay.
+Data from this component was not used in this analysis.

 The MEPS Household Component “fields questionnaires to individual household members to collect nationally representative data on